vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 * Amenities Column : We converted the list of amenities into the length of the list.
 In other words, we look at how many amenities the listing provides.

 * Neighborhood Overview Column : [3] Tourist Attractions in NYC - We used this list containing all the tourist attractions in NYC to be able to make sense of the neighborhood overview column.
 We converted the neighborhood_overview column text into a count of tourist attractions that were mentioned in the text itself.
 For example, if the text mentioned ‘Times Square’, the count would be 1.
 * Sentimental analysis on name and description  : Non English Names and Descriptions were dropped and then sentimental analysis was performed on them to give two scores, a polarity and a compound score and added to the dataframe.
-This conversion was attempted, but we found it to not have much bearing on the results, so we eventually did not add these as features to the models.

 * Label Encoder for other objects : Label encoder encodes target labels with value between 0 and n_classes –1.
 All other objects were label encoded, such as neighborhood, room_type, property_type, etc.

 * Removing outliers from the Price column